-Exceptions to COLA Effective Dates:
+Exceptions to COLA Effective Dates: Same as Plan 1.

 Disability Coverage:

 Members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.65% on all service, regardless of when it was earned, purchased or granted.